• ER Wait Times

 Duodenal Switch

 A duodenal switch procedure is also known as biliopancreatic diversion with a duodenal switch, or BPD-DS.
-This procedure is more complex than other types of weight loss surgery, and it is less common.
+This procedure is more complex than other types of weight loss surgery, and it is less commonly performed.

 A duodenal switch involves two surgical procedures.